j0la/linux-nunchuk/README.md

 sudo umount /dev/sdb*
 ```

-Clear the first 32MB:
+Clear the begnning of the card:
 ```
 sudo dd if=/dev/zero of=/dev/sdb bs=1M count=32
 ```

-Then create partitions for the first and second stage bootloaders, kernel, and filesystem:
+Then create partitions for the first and second stage bootloaders (fsbl1, fsbl2, ssbl), and the root filesystem (root):
 ```
-sudo parted /dev/sdb
+$ sudo parted /dev/sdb

 GNU Parted 3.4
 Using /dev/sdb